 How to Protect Yourself Against Financial Fraud

-Fraudsters and scammers have become increasingly common.
-No longer limited to bigger cities, these people are targeting individuals right here in our community.
+Fraudsters and scammers have become increasingly more common.
+These people are targeting individuals right here in our community.
 As a financial institution, it is our job to educate our members about fraud and provide tips on how to prevent it.

 Stay up to date on the latest scams from sources like the Federal Bureau of Investigation (FBI) and the Federal Financial Institutions Examination Council (FFIEC).

 Keep your personal information confidential.
-Do not give out information over the phone, through email or online unless you know the source asking is legitimate.
+Do not give out information over the phone, email, or online unless you know the source asking is legitimate.
 Personal information includes:

 - Social Security number